redox-os/book/src/porting-applications.md

 ### Cargo examples command example

-This script is used for examples on Rust programs.
+This script is used for examples on Rust applications.

 ```toml
 script = """